 - Minimum undergraduate cumulative GPA of at least 2.75 (on a 4.0 scale)

-- Submission of official GRE or MAT test results
+- Submission of official GRE test results

 - Interview (Applicants will be contacted directly by the Faculty Admissions Committee regarding the interview.
 The interview can be in person or via telephone.)

 Below is a list of anticipated start dates.
 The start dates indicated are based on the university calendar or the CGCE schedule.
 Your actual first day of class will depend on the course sequence which will be provided by a CGCE Enrollment Advisor once you have matriculated in the program.

 $638 tuition + $141.90 in fees = $779.90 per semester hour

 (this rate applies to academic year 2013/2014 and is subject to change)